Omni Calculator logo

 Turnover Rate Calculator

-If you need to calculate your company's employee turnover rate quickly, you're in the right place - our turnover rate calculator will do it for you.
+If you need to calculate your company's employee turnover rate quickly, you're in the right place — our turnover rate calculator will do it for you.
 Use it to figure out the value of this important HR metric, and read on if you want to find out more about it.
-In the article, we will describe how to calculate turnover rate, explain what is turnover rate in the first place, and show you the turnover rate formula.
+In the article, we will describe how to calculate the turnover rate, explain what the turnover rate is in the first place, and show you the turnover rate formula.

 What is turnover rate, and what does it tell you?